-Here's my guide to visiting Regensburg Germany.
-It takes you to all of Regensburg's must see sites and historic landmarks.
-You'll discover all the best things to do and see in Regensburg.
+Here’s my guide to visiting Regensburg Germany.
+It takes you to all of Regensburg’s top must visit attractions and historic landmarks.
+You’ll discover all the best things to do and see in Regensburg.
 I also give you tips for visiting and day trip options.

 Regensburg feels authentic too, with plenty of Germans milling about enjoying their beautiful city.
 So it will appeal to travel purists (like me).

 Regensburg is nicknamed the “northernmost Italy.”
 The town is filled with pointy towers and cute beer gardens.
 It’s a 1,000 years older than Munich, Bavaria’s capital.
 Regensburg’s crowning glory is its 13th century Gothic cathedral that can be seen from anywhere in town.

 I arrived on a sunny warm day, after a week long cold spell in October.
 The streets were filled with jubilant Germans, tippling beer and crowding the al fresco cafes.
 They were merry and seemed happy to be alive.